return42/sphkerneldoc/linux_src_doc/include/linux/rhashtable_h.rst

 For a completely stable walk you should construct your own data structure outside the hash table.

-This function may sleep so you must not call it from interrupt context or with spin locks held.
+This function may be called from any process context, including non-preemptable context, but cannot be called from softirq or hardirq context.

 You must call rhashtable_walk_exit after this function returns.